Sophia Dzwig

 • LCIA arbitration for unfair prejudice under s.995 Companies Act 2006, arising from breakdown in multi-million pound family business, with Andrew Fletcher KC and James McWilliams.

-• Advising on unfair prejudice petition, arising from breakdown in multi-million pound family business, in a Caribbean jurisdiction.
+• Advised on unfair prejudice petition, arising from breakdown in multi-million pound family business, in a Caribbean jurisdiction.

 • Numerous appearances as sole counsel in insolvency and bankruptcy applications.